 The War of 1812 was a military stalemate, achieving nothing of any great value to either side except the destruction of Tecumseh’s confederacy.
 And yet it was unquestionably a significant event in American history.
 It was a cue for the young nation to grow.

-The British Burn the Capitol
+The Burning of the U.S. Capitol

 War of 1812